What is the Credit Cycle Telling Us?

 A Closer Look

-Credit cycle analysis involves measuring the changing factors that influence a cycle’s movement and tracking the complex interactions between credit and asset prices.
+Credit cycle analysis involves measuring the changing factors that influence the cycle’s movement and tracking the complex interactions between credit and asset prices.
 We use our credit cycle framework to interpret data and shape our views on where a country, sector or issuer may be in the cycle.
 We keep in mind the variability of indicators since they can shift in large and small ways and undermine or bolster market sentiment and valuations.

 Interpreting the Cycle

-In terms of putting capital to work, as long as disinflation continues with monthly prints trending 0.2% or less and the next move in fed funds is lower, we think risk appetites can stay strong and spreads could tighten to new lows.
+In terms of putting capital to work, as long as disinflation continues with monthly inflation prints trending 0.2% or less and the next move in fed funds is lower, we think risk appetites can stay strong and spreads could tighten to new lows.

 Table Source: Loomis Sayles.
-Views as of 10 June 2024.
+Views as of 4 December 2024.
 Highlighted cells represent attributes we’re currently observing.
 Lighter blue represents attributes typical of expansion/late cycle and navy blue represents attributes typical of downturn.
 The table presented is shown for illustrative purposes only.
 Some or all of the information on this chart may be dated, and therefore, should not be the basis to purchase or sell any securities.

 What if...?